mgalgs/make-readme-markdown/README.md

 file header comments in a way that make-readme-markdown.el understands.
 An attempt has been made to support the most common file header comment style, so hopefully you shouldn't have to do anything...

-* ';;;' at the beginning of a line for a header.
-* ';;`' at the beginning of a line for a code line.
+The following patterns at the beginning of a line are
+special:

+* ';;; My Header' :: Creates a header
+* ';;` ' :: Creates a code line (deprecated, see markdown notes below)
-* 'o' at the beginning of a line for a list item
+* ';; o My list item' :: Creates a list item

+Everything else is stripped of its leading semicolons and first space and is passed directly out.
+Note that you can embed markdown syntax directly in your comments.
+This means that you can embed blocks of code in your comments by leading the line with 4 spaces (in addition to the first space directly following the last semicolon).
+An example:

+My code example:

+    (defun strip-comments (line)
+      "Stip elisp comments from line"
+      (replace-regexp-in-string "^;+ ?" "" line))

-Everything between `;;; Commentary:' and `;;; Code' will be parsed.
+We parse everything between `;;; Commentary:' and `;;; Code'.
 See make-readme-markdown.el for an example (you might already be looking at it... whoa, this is really getting meta...).

 If there's some more syntax you would like to see supported, submit an issue at https://github.com/mgalgs/make-readme-markdown/issues